mktvirtual/guias/README.md

 ## High level guidelines

 - Be consistent.
-- Don't rewrite existing code to follow this guide
+- Don't rewrite existing code to follow this guide.
-- Don't violate a guideline without a good reason
+- Don't violate a guideline without a good reason.
-- A reason is good when you can convince a teammate
+- A reason is good when you can convince a teammate.

 ## Language